contiv/contiv.github.io/websrc/source/documents/networking/l2-vlan.md

   Networking concepts
 ---

-##Contiv in L2 Mode
+# Contiv in L2 Mode

-This page contains the steps to use Contiv in L2 mode.
+This page describes how to use Contiv in L2 mode.

 ![L2](contiv-l2-mode.png)

-#Typical Workflow:

-- Bring up Contiv – netplugin and netmaster
-- Create a Vlan network with subnet pool and gateway
-- Configure SVIs on switches
-- Bring up containers in the networks created on the host

-#Supported Version:
+## Supported Version
+The version supported by Contiv is:

 ```
 Version: v0.1-02-06-2016.14-42-05.UTC
 GitCommit: 392e0a7
 BuildTime: 02-06-2016.14-42-05.UTC
 ```
+## Workflow
+Briefly, a typical workflow is as follows:

+- Configure switch virtual interfaces (SVIs) on switches.
+- Create VLAN networks with subnet pools and gateways.
+- Start the Contiv processes `netplugin` and `netmaster`.
+- Start containers in the networks created on the host.
+- Verify the IP addresses.
+- Verify routes.
+- Verify connectivity between containers.

+These steps are detailed in the following sections.

-#STEP 1: Configure Switches:
+### Step 1: Configure the Switches

-Need to configure vlans (probably as a SVIs) in a following manner.
+Configure VLANs (as SVIs) as follows:

 ```
 interface Vlan10